mkiser/WTFJHT/_topics/trump-russia-investigation.markdown

 <div class="topic-date"><small><a href="https://whatthefuckjusthappenedtoday.com/2017/05/29/Day-130/">May 29, 2017</a></small></div>
-<p><strong>Trump is considering big changes at the White House</strong> in an effort to contain the escalating Russia investigation that threatens to consume his presidency.
+<p><strong>Trump is considering big changes at the White House</strong> in an effort to contain the escalating <a href="/trump-russia-investigation/">Russia investigation</a> that threatens to consume his presidency.
 “Everything is in play,” an advisor said.
-Trump may bring back a trio of former campaign officials (Corey Lewandowski, David Bossie and David Urban) to handle communications and political duties related to the Russia investigation, and – shockingly – he's even considering having lawyers vet his tweets. (<a href="https://www.wsj.com/articles/trump-eyeing-white-house-shakeup-1495831679">Wall Street Journal</a> / <a href="https://www.washingtonpost.com/politics/trump-considers-major-changes-amid-escalating-russia-crisis/2017/05/27/44d1a016-4230-11e7-9869-bac8b446820a_story.html">Washington Post</a>)</p>
+Trump may bring back a trio of former campaign officials (Corey Lewandowski, David Bossie and David Urban) to handle communications and political duties related to the <a href="/trump-russia-investigation/">Russia investigation</a>, and – shockingly – he's even considering having lawyers vet his tweets. (<a href="https://www.wsj.com/articles/trump-eyeing-white-house-shakeup-1495831679">Wall Street Journal</a> / <a href="https://www.washingtonpost.com/politics/trump-considers-major-changes-amid-escalating-russia-crisis/2017/05/27/44d1a016-4230-11e7-9869-bac8b446820a_story.html">Washington Post</a>)</p>